Mary Beth Kelly: 2010

 Kelly won election to the Michigan Supreme Court on November 2, 2010.
 Though Michigan judicial elections are technically non-partisan, she was nominated by the Republican Party.
 She received the most votes of any of the five candidates for Supreme Court, defeating incumbent Democratic Justice Alton Davis.

 Notable opinions authored

-Since joining the Michigan Supreme Court in 2011, Justice Kelly has authored the following notable opinions:
+Since joining the Michigan Supreme Court in 2011, Kelly authored the following notable opinions: